10 Medical Schools With Free Tuition

 How to get scholarships for medical school

-Just like those pursuing an undergraduate or graduate degree, professional degree-seekers can and should apply for gift aid that, unlike loans, typically don’t need to be repaid.
+Like those pursuing an undergraduate or graduate degree, professional-degree seekers can and should apply for gift aid that typically doesn’t need to be repaid.
 Given the challenge of paying for medical school, scholarships and grants can go a long way to limit your overall student loan debt.

 Your school wouldn’t be the only source of such assistance — you can also find medical school scholarships and grants from: